Ang Lee: Awards and honors

-On 30 November 2021, Lee received the Presidential Culture Award in the arts and culture category from Taiwan's president Tsai Ing-wen.
+On November 30, 2021, Lee received the Presidential Culture Award in the arts and culture category from Taiwan's president Tsai Ing-wen.
+Lee received Japan's Praemium Imperiale in 2024.

 Recurring collaborators

-Ang Lee has had a career-long collaboration with producer and screenwriter James Schamus and editor Tim Squyres.
-He has also worked several times with music composer Mychael Danna and a few times with Danny Elfman.
+Lee has had a career-long collaboration with producer and screenwriter James Schamus and editor Tim Squyres.
+He has also worked several times with music composer Mychael Danna and twice with Danny Elfman.